Wildon: History

 The modern village of Wildon was first mentioned in 1219.
 It was mainly known due to a minstrel called Herrand von Wildonie, who lived during the 13th century and was also engaged in local politics.
+Wildon is also an old Germanic first name.
 According to legends, Wildon received its name from a wild man who was living in a cave on the nearby Schlossberg hill.
 Legend has it that a woman living in the village went up to the cave, and killed the wild man with a pair of knitting needles so that the villagers could then go up and enjoy the cave.
 A medieval ruin is also situated on that hill.
 The nearby municipality Allerheiligen bei Wildon received its name because of its proximity to Wildon.

+In 1918, Rudolf Maister demanded that German troops withdraw to Wildon to ensure Slovenia's "national border".

 Amenities

 An equestrian center and a lake for swimming, the Wildoner Teich, is to be found in the vicinity.
 Wildon is situated on a cycle track which runs alongside the Mur river from Graz to Bad Radkersburg.